-This information will help you prepare to go home after being discharged from the gynecology service.
+This information will help you prepare to go home after your gynecologic surgery or procedure.

 You will be ready to leave the hospital when:

-- You are able to eat solid food.
+- You’re able to eat solid food.
 It may take several weeks for your appetite to be the same as it was before your surgery.
 However, you must be able to eat some solid foods before you leave the hospital.

-- You are not in too much pain.
-You should expect to have some discomfort after surgery, but you will get pain medication.
-It should make you comfortable enough to recover at home.
+- You’re not in too much pain.
+You may have some discomfort after surgery, but your doctor will prescribe you pain medication to help.
+The medication should make you comfortable enough to recover at home.

-- You are able to get up and walk.
-Some people may need to see a physical therapist to help with their recovery.
+- You’re able to get up and walk.
+Some people may need to see a physical therapist (PT) to help with their recovery.
 Others may need to go to a rehabilitation facility or nursing home setting.

 Getting Ready to Leave the Hospital

-You will be told in advance what day you are likely to be discharged from the hospital.
+You will be told in advance what day you’re likely to be discharged from the hospital.
 Most patients are discharged by 11:00 am.

 Your incisions (surgical cuts) may be closed with staples.
-If you go home before they are removed, your doctor or nurse will tell you when to make an appointment to have them taken out.
+If you go home before the staples are removed, your doctor or nurse will tell you when to make an appointment to have them taken out.

 Some people may go home with:

-- A Foley® catheter to drain urine from the bladder
+- A Foley® catheter (a thin, flexible tube) to drain urine from their bladder

 - An open wound

-- An ostomy, or an opening made in the wall of the abdomen to drain urine or stool (feces)
+- An ostomy (opening made in the wall of their abdomen to drain urine or stool)

 If you go home with any of these, your nurse will teach you and your caregiver how to care for them.
 If you need any supplies, your doctor will order them for you.
 A visiting nurse may come to your home, if needed.